Helena Paderewska: Early and family life

-Born in Warsaw in 1856 to an aristocratic Polish father of Baltic German descent (Baron Wladislaw Friedrich Johann Kasimir von Rosen, b.
-1829) and the former Zofia Taube, who had met during his military service in the Crimean War.
-Her mother Zofia was born into a noble family of Baltic heritage whose ancestors came from Denmark.
+Born in Warsaw in 1856 to an aristocratic Polish father of Baltic German descent (Baron Władysław Friedrich Johann Kasimir von Rosen, b.
+1829) and a Greek mother.
+Her father met her mother during the Crimean War.
 Her mother died shortly after Helena's birth.
+Władysław remarried and left Helena in the care of his mother and his sister.

 At the time, Warsaw was part of Russian Empire, with the Russian Tsar also the Polish King since the 1815 treaty ending the Napoleonic Wars, which also contained a provision suppressing the name "Poland" (one of Napoleon's allies having been the Duchy of Warsaw).
 Polish identity and culture had been forced into dissident channels, particularly in Russian- (and after 1871 also Prussian-) administered areas.
 (The last Polish-Lithuanian King, Augustus III of Poland, had died in 1763 and the resulting Commonwealth government had launched Europe's first secular school system a decade later, as the big-power partitions which led to the Polish state's dismemberment began).
 She had an elder brother, possibly the father of Robert Otto von Rosen (b.
 1879).
 Her father remarried and Helena von Rosen was raised by her paternal grandmother, Katarzyna (Rucinska) von Rosen, and her aunt Emilia Leokadia (von Rosen) Jaszowska.
 She became fluent in four languages (especially French) but received little formal education.
-At age 17, she married Władysław Górski (1846-1915), then a decade her senior and a violin soloist with the Warsaw Opera orchestra.
-Their son, Wacław Otton Górski (1877-1936) would move to the United States, become a journalist, marry twice, and would be buried in Indianapolis.
+At age 17, she married Władysław Górski (1846–1915), then a decade her senior and a violin soloist with the Warsaw Opera orchestra.
+Their son, Wacław Otton Górski (1877–1936) would move to the United States, become a journalist, marry twice, and would be buried in Indianapolis.
 They also had a daughter, Maria Górska.
 However, marital issues which began the year after their son's birth caused their separation.

-Divorce not being recognized by the Catholic church, von Rosen lived for years with Ignacy Jan Paderewski, her future second husband and a widower since his first wife Antonina Korsak had died of complications following the birth of their severely disabled son Alfred (1880-1901).
+Divorce not being recognized by the Catholic church, von Rosen lived for years with Ignacy Jan Paderewski, her future second husband and a widower since his first wife Antonina Korsak had died of complications following the birth of their severely disabled son Alfred (1880–1901).
 Helena and Ignacy had first met circa 1878, when Paderewski was a rising young pianist near her age who played concerts with her husband.
 Their friendship eventually grew into a romance.
 Beginning in 1895, Rosen attempted to annul her first marriage with Górski, on grounds that her father had not given the necessary consent to the marriage (since she was then a minor) and that the marriage ceremony had occurred in a parish to which neither spouse belonged.
 Shortly after receiving the annulment, Helena and Ignacy married in Warsaw on May 31, 1899.